 My heart breaks a little, for I know this is just one of many hard lessons she will have to endure in her life.
 My daughter processes that information, wipes her eyes, and moves on to an irresistible twisty slide, smile back on her face.
 The tension leaves my shoulders as I sigh with relief.
 I look on adoringly and then it happens.
 The dreaded comment.

 You had watched the whole interaction as you kept an eye on your boy.
 Cradling your newborn to your chest, you smugly say, “She’s an only child, isn’t she?
 She’s so sensitive.”
-You say it to me in a superior tone, as if you think my daughter’s empathy and sensitivity is a flaw of her singleton.
+You say it to me in a superior tone, as if you think my daughter’s empathy and sensitivity is a flaw of her being a singleton.
 You also say it as if adding a new baby to your family has inexplicably imbued your eldest with infinite worldly knowledge.
 I instantly shut down.
-“Yes,” I annoyingly reply as I walk away, toward my daughter, ushering her to another corner of the playground.
+“Yes,” I reply with annoyance as I walk toward my daughter, ushering her to another corner of the playground.

 You’re not the first to say that to me and surely won’t be the last.
 But my one word answer makes you knowingly nod your head in validation of your child’s grit and what you perceive as my child’s flawed sensitivity.
 Only an “only” child would lack the resilience to move on immediately from such an interaction, right?
 As I walk away, you smirk to yourself.

 “She’s an only child, isn’t she?” is one of the most hurtful and reckless comments on the playground.
 If you don’t know why, then let me explain.